Categories

 In the last decade itself, blockchain technology has received a lot of attention, and all for the right reasons.
 Despite the skepticism about the technology, the question “will blockchain revolutionize the banking industry?” remains.

-Blockchain and Banking: What Role it Plays in the Financial Industry?
+Blockchain and Banking: What Role It Plays in the Financial Industry?

 Blockchain technology offers a way for untrusted parties to verify the state of a database without the need for a middleman.
 A blockchain offers a ledger where the information is available to everyone and the information is immutable.
 A blockchain could provide specific financial services such as payments without needing a bank operating as a middleman.
 It can also enhance data security, and bank account verification and customer ID verification process.

-How Blockchain will Change Traditional Banking Methods?
+How Blockchain Will Change Traditional Banking Methods?

 1. Improves Sending & Receiving Payments